 U.S.Ambassador Robert Sherman

 Robert A. Sherman of Massachusetts arrived in Lisbon on April 5, 2014 to serve as Ambassador of the United States of America to the Republic of Portugal.
-Ambassador Sherman looks forward to presenting his credentials to the President of the Portuguese Republic, His Excellency Aníbal Cavaco Silva, at the earliest opportunity.
+Ambassador Sherman presented his credentials to the President of the Portuguese Republic, His Excellency Aníbal Cavaco Silva, on May 30th, 2014.

 Ambassador Sherman is a lawyer by background who has been active in local and national politics for many years.
 He was an original member of the Obama for America National Finance Committee and a member of President-Elect Obama’s Transition Team, where his principal responsibilities involved vetting for cabinet level positions.
 In January 2013, President Obama appointed Ambassador Sherman to the United States Holocaust Memorial Council.